1DanielG/UN-General-Assembly-Voting/README.md

 Use `dplyr::summarize` to calculate *% of votes that are yes* .
 It shows the country tends to agree with international consensus (vote = 1 means yes).

-Finally use `dplyr::arrange` to find the countries that voted "yes" least often over time
+Finally use `dplyr::arrange` to find the countries that voted "yes" least often over time.

 ``` r
 (votes_tidy <- votes %>%